beltex/SMCKit/README.md

 SMCKit
 ======

-A System Management Controller (SMC) API in pure Swift from user space for Intel based Macs.
-The API works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.
+A System Management Controller (SMC) library in pure Swift from user space for Intel based Macs.
+The library works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.
 Read temperature sensors, get and set fan speed (RPM), etc.